Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip.

-These electrically-powered wonders, usually installed under your kitchen sink, grind your table and cooking scraps until they are small enough to go down to the drain.
+Garbage disposals are often the unsung heroes of the household.
+These electrically powered wonders grind food scraps until they are small enough to go down the drain.
 They can make life a little easier by reducing the solid waste and garbage you haul out to the curb.
-With a little routine maintenance and care, your garbage disposal will serve you for years.
+They can also help keep your kitchen smelling fresh and clean.

-You can clean and sharpen the blades by dropping a few ice cubes in, grinding them and flushing the disposal with cold water.
+You can clean and sharpen the blades by dropping a few ice cubes down the drain, grinding them, and flushing the disposal with cold water.
 This can also help remove buildup.
-To further clean and descale the unit, pour a cup of vinegar in, let it sit for an hour or so and then flush it with hot water.
+To further clean and descale the unit, pour a cup of vinegar in, let it sit for an hour or so, and then flush it with hot water.
+Avoid using harsh chemicals to clean the disposal as they may damage key components.
 You only need to perform this procedure about once a year.

-A home warranty from HWA provides security against the unexpected expenses of inevitable home repairs.
-Whether you're buying, selling, or already in your home, we have a plan to fit!View Plans
+A home warranty from HWA protects your budget and your peace of mind against the unexpected expenses of inevitable home repairs.
+Whether you're buying, selling, or already in your home, we have a plan to fit your needs!View Plans